chrisguest75/docker_examples/48_trivy/README.md

 # README
-Demonstrate some examples of using `grype`.
+Demonstrate some examples of using `trivy`.

 For reducing number of vulnerabilities refer to:
 * Distroless [README.md](../28_distroless/README.md)